ILIAS-eLearning/ILIAS/tests/README.md

 ## Guidelines

+### Foreword
+May the reader is asking him self why this guidelines refer to a book which writes about JUnit testing in Java 8.

+The reason for this is that unit testing in his very nature is the same in every language.
+The second reason is that no recently written books are on the market which describe modern unit testing with PHPUnit.

 ### Naming
 "Rework test names and code to tell stories."
-(Langr 2015)
+(Langr 2015) This means to treat the test as a specification which tells everything about the behaviours of a class.

 #### Class
 The filename of the test class should always be named like *\<class name of the implementation\>Test.php*.